 4. Reduced blood flow

 The reduced flow of blood can also lead to muscle cramps.
-Narrowing of your arteries to your legs due to atherosclerosis causes reduced flow of blood.
-According to some people if your feet stick out of your blanket you might get cramps.
+Narrowing of your arteries to your legs due to atherosclerosis causes a reduced flow of blood.
+According to some people,, if your feet stick out of your blanket, you might get cramps.
 Being cold due to not being covered can constrict the blood vessels, which leads to a reduced flow of blood.
 This, in turn, causes muscle cramps.

 5. Bad sleeping posture

 Putting your legs in award positions, while sleeping, can cause muscle cramps.
 Sitting for a long time, especially on a hard surface, can also lead to cramped muscles.

 Muscle cramps can also occur due to certain medical conditions.
 A problem like a spinal cord injury or a pinched nerve in your neck or back can also cause muscle cramps.
 Muscle cramps can also be caused by kidney disease, thyroid disease, and multiple sclerosis.
 Many such cases have been reported in healthcare specialties in Manhattan and Chelsea.

 Some drugs and medications are also responsible for muscle cramps.
 Medicines like antipsychotics, birth control pills, diuretics, and steroids can cause cramps in your muscles.

 Relief from Cramps

 For relief from cramps, you can try multiple remedies and methods.
 If you have got one of those nasty cramps, then don’t worry.
 You are in the right place, and we will help you get rid of them.
 There are certain methods that provide rapid relief from muscle cramps.
 On the other hand, there are other remedies that greatly decrease the chance of getting cramps in the future.
 We would tell you both the quick cures to get rid of cramps and the long-term strategies to avoid them all at once.